Our multi disciplinary team of qualified therapists are highly skilled.

 Jim

-Jim is a Play Therapist with the British Association of Play Therapists and has been working with children as young as 3, up until secondary school age since 2016.
+Jim is a highly experienced Play Therapist and a registered member of the British Association of Play Therapists.
+He has been working therapeutically with children and young people since 2016, supporting individuals from early childhood through to secondary school age.

 Dylan